karlseguin/expect/readme.md

 # Expect

 A library to help you write tests in Go.

-Wraps Go's testing framework; your workflow stays the same.
+What's wrong with Go's built-in testing package?
+Not much, except it tends to lead to verbose code. `Expect` runs within `go test` but provides a different syntax for specifying expectations.

 ## Example